 Why is sleep important for kids?

 There are so many reasons, but in this article I will discuss 7 of the most important ones!

-We now know that it’s important for children to have healthy diets and get plenty of exercise since obesity is becoming a well known problem among children – it’s all over the media after all.
+We now know that it’s important for children to have a healthy diet and get plenty of physical activity since obesity is becoming a well known problem among children – it’s all over the media after all.